Directed by: Yasujiro Ozu || Produced by: Takeshi Yamamoto

 This method of shooting is jarring upon first viewing, as it violates the common eye-line match rule of cinema.
 How you accept or reject these visuals largely depends on your comfort level with non-traditional cinematographic techniques in general, as well as your number of viewings of characters in other films breaking the 4th wall.
 Since most characters are directly addressing the audience when looking into the camera in most instances (e.g. many French and American New Wave films), I can’t help but balk at this technique beyond an allergic knee-jerk reaction.
 Having characters speak into the camera while addressing other characters in the film, not disrupting the enclosed narrative, is something I find awkward.
 Everything else Ozu does cinematographically I appreciate, because he lets the scenery, characters, and restrained editing tone in ways most European mise-en-scene tries and fails.
 It’s this one idiosyncratic technique of which I remain unsure.

 Of all the many films I’ve seen, there’s little here that would urge me to proclaim Ozu’s Tokyo Story as the “best” of world cinema.
 My own pick for the pinnacle of film as an art form (and also great entertainment) goes to another film.
 But regardless of the endless hype films like TS or Citizen Kane (1941) or Vertigo (1958) achieve, and the exact consensus of their places on the list of great films worldwide, most of us can agree they are all fantastic films.
 Tokyo Story is a great film and one of the most subtly powerful movies you will ever watch.
-In many ways, it represents a cinematographic evolutionary off-shoot, a representative of it’s director’s standalone-style that no else ever imitated, and perhaps no one ever will at this point.
+In many ways, it represents a cinematographic evolutionary off-shoot, a directorial style of framing, blocking, and editing that no one else ever imitated, and perhaps no one will at this point.
 It says much by saying little, and silently observing much more.
 In its utter, stunning simplicity, it notices not only are the times a-changing, but that they have already changed… and will never be the same.

 SUMMARY & RECOMMENDED: Ozu’s timely, personal story about a family disconnected by generational misunderstanding resonates within all who recognize its message: Family is fleeting and we hardly appreciate what family is in this dynamic, changing world.
 Tokyo Story’s cinematography and reserved camerawork enable the story to speak volumes more than it could with traditional editing and, yes, even those moving cameras.
 I may have a beef with those lines addressed to the camera (… but not really to the camera), yet the soul of the film’s technical charm lies in its director’s steadfast refusal to abandon his artistic signature.